Converters and Options¶

 expand¶

-This works the same as the Range properties table
+This works the same as the Range properties table, vertical and horizontal but is

 only evaluated when getting the values of a Range: